rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 But I have said these things to you, that when their hour comes you may remember that I told them to you.
 I did not say these things to you from the beginning, because I was with you. ^1604

-But now I am going to him who sent me, and none of you asks me, Where are you going? ^1605
+But now I am going to him who sent me, and none of you asks me, 'Where are you going?' ^1605

 But because I have said these things to you, sorrow has filled your heart. ^1606

-Nevertheless, I tell you the truth : it is to your advantage that I go away, for if I do not go away, the Helper will not come to you.
+Nevertheless, I tell you the truth: it is to your advantage that I go away, for if I do not go away, the Helper will not come to you.
 But if I go, I will send him to you. ^1607

-And when he comes, he will convict the world concerning sin and righteousness and judgment : ^1608
+And when he comes, he will convict the world concerning sin and righteousness and judgment: ^1608

 concerning sin, because they do not believe in me; ^1609